 If you’ve ever dreamed about ice palaces, ice castles or ice cathedrals – they do exist.
-During the annual Quebec Winter Carnival – there is a beautiful ice castle with a nightly discotheque.
+During the annual Hotel de Glace.– there is a beautiful ice castle with a nightly discotheque.
 But, not far away, there is actually a hotel made of ice, complete with ice bars, ice slide, Nordic spa, Ice Cathedral for weddings and of course…ice beds.
-Welcome to Hotel de Glace.
+Welcome to

 Wait, don’t dismiss this as total insanity – it’s actually growing in popularity each year and even this intrepid reporter spent a most enjoyable night there recently.
 Since its origin, over 35,000 people have stayed overnight.

 In its 13th year now, the equivalent of 20 million ice cubes are expertly piled, stacked, formed and carved into a virtual piece of art that attracts visitors from around the globe.
 Some of the ceilings are 19 feet high.

 One of only two authentic, functioning ice hotels in the world, Hotel de Glace is open from January 5 through March 24, 2013.
 There are 44 rooms this year, covering 32,000 square feet, and the demand for rooms increases every year.

 The hotel is open every day and the decorated suites can be toured before 9 p.m.
 To get the total experience, you need to tour it both before and after dark – its personality changes that much.
 At 9 p.m., the hotel is closed to all but overnight guests.

 If you arrive in the afternoon, you’ll have time to familiarize yourself with the facility and take part in some of the daily activities planned by the hotel’s staff.